j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/npm-publish.md

 Congrats, you've successfully published your package to the npm registry. :tada:

-## Bonus: Automation with GitHub Packages
+## Bonus: Automation with GitHub Actions

 You'll probably want to automate this process as part of your CI/CD pipeline.
 Here's how to set it up using GitHub Actions.